mathcamp/steward_palantir/README.rst

     # The name of a check
     mycheck:

       # The salt target to run the check on.
-If absent, will run this command
-      # *only* on the server running steward.
-This will show up under the
-      # minion '__global__'
       target: "*"

       # The type of matching to do for salt (default 'glob')